 Biography

-Born in San Francisco, California on January 1st 1923, James C. Ray was never idle as a youth.
-He worked numerous part time jobs and became an Eagle Scout before graduating from high school at the age of 17.
-His first employment out of high school was as a steelworker in San Francisco.
-Later he was sent on assignment to construct a building for the United States Navy in Pearl Harbor, Hawaii.
-On December 7th, 1941 he witnessed the attack on Pearl Harbor while working a mere 400 yards away from the USS Arizona.
+Born in San Francisco, California on January 1st, 1923, James C. Ray was always on the move – including childhood adventures in Golden Gate Park, and swimming with friends at Ocean Beach.
+Always having something in the works – a full-time student, magazine salesman, grocery and laundry delivery person, Boy Scout and Eagle Scout (an achievement he earned at age 17).
+His Troop marched across the Golden Gate Bridge on its inauguration day on May 27, 1937.
+His first employment after graduating high school was as a steelworker in San Francisco.
+Later, the firm sent his team on assignment to construct a building for the United States Navy in Pearl Harbor, Hawaii.
+On December 7th, 1941, he witnessed the attack on Pearl Harbor while working a mere 400 yards away from the USS Arizona.
 Soon after, he enlisted in the U.S. Army Air Corps and showed an aptitude for flight training.
 James went on to serve as a B-17 command pilot in the 8th Air Force, 447th Bomb Group while stationed in England.
-James flew 30 missions, one of which involved an attack on the German Army headquarters in Caen, France on D-Day, June 6th, 1944.
+James flew 30 missions, several as lead pilot.
+Missions included a D-Day June 6th, 1944, attack on the German Army headquarters in Caen, France, heavily defended industrial centers of Regensburg, Bremen, and Ludwigshafen.

 READ MORE